Sparks in the Dark: Discriminating variables

 \section{Discriminating variables}

 The method is demonstrated on four event-level quantities that are suitable as discriminating variables.
-The first three are; \deltaR, defined as the angle between the highest-\pt lepton in the event and the second closest $b$-jet; \bbinvm, defined as the invariant mass of the two $b$-jets in the event that are closest to each other; and \Ht, defined as the scalar sum of the \pt of the jets in the event.
+The first three are; \deltaR, defined as the angle between the lepton and the second closest $b$-jet; \bbinvm, defined as the invariant mass of the two $b$-jets in the event that are closest to each other; and \Ht, defined as the scalar sum of the \pt of the jets in the event.
 The final variable is based on $R=1.2$ jets reclustered from the $R=0.4$ jets using the \antikt algorithm with a fixed radius parameter of $R=1.2$~\cite{Nachman_2015}.
-All leptons in the event are added to the $R=0.4$ jet collection before the reclustering and the highest-\pt large-$R$ jet containing the lepton is referred to as \jlep while the highest-\pt fully hadronic large-$R$ jet is referred to as \jhad.
+The lepton is added to the $R=0.4$ jet collection before the reclustering and the highest-\pt large-$R$ jet containing the lepton is referred to as \jlep while the highest-\pt fully hadronic large-$R$ jet is referred to as \jhad.
 The sum of the masses of these two jets is used as a discriminating variable and is denoted by \dave.
 Distributions of the discriminating variables in data and signal are shown in Fig.~\ref{fig:regiondefinitionvariables} for events passing the baseline selection described in the previous section.